Cyborg-Network/cyborg-parachain/Local Testing.md

 2. Open the Dockerfile and replace the empty environment variables with the following data
 ```
 ENV PARACHAIN_URL=ws://127.0.0.1:9988
-ENV ACCOUNT_SEED="bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice"
+ENV ACCOUNT_SEED="//Eve"
 ```
 3. Build the Docker image
 ```
 docker build -t cyborg-oracle-feeder:local .
 ```
 4. Run the docker image
 Again, we are using the `--network="host"` flag to avoid network complications and stay on localhost.
 ```
-docker run --network="host" <image-id>
+docker run --network="host" oracle-feeder:local
 ```

 After these steps have been completed, the Cyborg Oracle Feeder will start to query the worker that we registered previously for its availability status, transform the responses that it gets into a digestible format and submit the result to the parachain.
 When registering a worker, it will start out as inactive onchain until its status gets updated by the oracle, which happens every 50 blocks, so even if the oracle feeder submitted the initial value, it will take some time until the worker gets updated.
 For testing purposes it is still possible to assign tasks to an inactive worker.

 ## Usage
 This section describes how to interact with Cyborg Connect to test Cyborg Network.

-To test Cyborg Cetwork locally, make sure that zombienet is already running a local version of the Cyborg Parachain, then when running Cyborg Connect, select `Local Chain` in the selector at the bottom of the screen.
-This will set the RPC endpoint that Cyborg Connect tries to connect to to the local chain that you are running.
+To test Cyborg Cetwork locally, make sure that zombienet is already running a local version of the Cyborg Parachain.

 #### Provide Compute
 The Provide Compute section provides UI for users that contribute compute power to the Cyborg Network, and want to manage or monitor their node(s).
 ###### Worker Registration